winpax/sfsu/README.md

 ## Long Term Goals

+I have a couple of long term goals.

+Firstly, I want to create a Rust library to help interacting with [Scoop](https://scoop.sh) from code.
+This library would allow for things like installing packages, running updates, etc.
+It will likely start by providing a function to get the Scoop install path, but hopefully over time it will grow into a fully fledged library, which is used internally by sfsu to interact with Scoop.

-My long term goal is to create a [Scoop](https://scoop.sh) replacement for those who want it, in a similar vein as [Shovel](https://github.com/Ash258/Scoop-Core).
+My other long term goal is to create a Scoop replacement for those who want it, in a similar vein as [Shovel](https://github.com/Ash258/Scoop-Core).
 This is a fairly large undertaking and will definitely take me a lot of time, so this is a very long term goal, and may never happen.
 Despite this I never really plan to replace Scoop.
 It is a great package manager and if anything `sfsu` would just be a command you can run instead of Scoop, but would run on Scoop installations.

 In the meantime I will continue working on this independently of Scoop as a collection of seperate tools that work in conjunction with Scoop.